Screenshot: Notification of Simultaneous Page Editing

 What happens if two of us are editing the same page and the other user saves before I do?

-If someone else has saved the page before you, when you click 'Save', Confluence will check if there are any conflicts between your changes and theirs.
-If there are no conflicting changes, Confluence will merge both the edits successfully.
-If there are any conflicts, Confluence will display them for you and give you the option to either 'Overwrite' the other user's changes, 'Merge your changes' manually, or 'Discard' them.
+If someone else has saved the page before you, when you click Save, Confluence will check if there are any conflicts between your changes and theirs.
+If there are no conflicting changes, Confluence will merge the changes.

 For example, Alice and Bob both edit the same page at the same time.

-If Bob's changes overlap with Alice's, Confluence will display an error message to Bob showing where Alice has changed the page, and giving Bob the options to overwrite Alice's changes with his own, to re-edit the document to incorporate Alice's work, or to cancel his own changes entirely.
+If Bob's changes overlap with Alice's, Confluence will display an error message to Bob showing where Alice has changed the page, and giving Bob the options to overwrite Alice's changes with his own, to re-edit the document to incorporate Alice's work, or to cancel his own changes entirely, maintaining Alice's changes.